gch1p/bootstrap-5-autocomplete/README.md

 The class to use when highlighting typed text on items.
 Only used when highlightTyped is true.
 Default is text-primary.
 Can take a string or an array of strings.

 **highlightTyped**:
-Wether to highlight (style) typed text on items.
+Whether to highlight (style) typed text on items.
 Default is true.

 **label**:
 The name of the `label` key in your data.
 The label is what will be shown on each item in the autocomplete list.